gonzex/test_abidocs/doc/user-guide/abinit.md

   * **fcart** (cartesian forces)
   * **strten** (the stress tensor).

-If you follow the tutorial, you should go back to the tutorial window now.
+_If you follow the tutorial, you should go back to the tutorial window now. _

-* * *

-### 4\.
-The "files" file
+## 4 More detailed presentation of the 'files' file

-Note: _This "files" file is called ab.files in section 1.1 ._
+Note: _This "files" file is called _ab.files_ in section 1 ._

-Contains the file names or root names needed to build file names.
-These are listed below : there are 5 names or root names for input, output and temporaries, and then a list of pseudopotentials.
+As mentioned in section 1 (you might read it again if needed), the "files" file contains the file names or root names needed to build file names.
+These are listed below : there are 5 names or root names for input, output and temporaries, and then a list of pseudopotentials (one per line).
 These names may be provided from unit 05 interactively during the run but are more typically provided by piping from a file in Unix (the "files" file).

 **ab_in**
 Filename of file containing the input data, described in the preceding